ilija-the/vendrithvault/content/index.md

 Welcome to the Vendrith wiki!
+Go to the [[Overview]] for pointers at where indeed.

 > [!quote]
 > Its a work in progress.
 This wasn't even written by Ilija >:)